 The GDPR Is Coming.
-Here's How It Will Affect Your AdWords Account
+Here's How It Will Affect Your Google Ads Account

 If you’re based—or advertise to prospects—in Europe, there’s a pretty decent chance you’re familiar with the General Data Protection Regulation (GDPR).

 It’s a package of new legislative rules being introduced by the European Union to make it easier for residents of EU countries to protect their personal data online.
 The regulation was officially approved on April 27, 2016, and will formally go into effect across the entirety of the EU by May 25, 2018.

 And it’s being heralded as “the most important change in data privacy regulation in 20 years.”

 We've talked about how this suite of historically restrictive (at least from the advertisers' perspective) laws will impact your Facebook Advertising efforts.